 Please ensure that you send your application by either recorded delivery or “signed for”.

-Please do not send any original documents within your application, such as LLB transcripts, birth certificates, passports etc. The Law Society cannot guarantee the safe return of your original documents.
+Please do not send any original documents within your application, such as LLB transcripts, birth certificates, passports etc. We cannot guarantee the safe return of your original documents.

-We aim to issue you with your entrance certificate about 6 weeks from when you submitted it.
+We aim to issue you with your entrance certificate about six weeks from when you submitted it.
 This time may vary, depending on the volume of applications we are processing at that time.

 Applying for entry to the profession at trainee level is one of the stages at which fitness and properness is assessed.
 A person will not be granted an Entrance Certificate unless they are deemed to be a 'fit and proper person to be a solicitor'.